gracenak/visualize_frontend/NOTES_3.md

 ### Render JSON

-The next step is getting the syllabi added to the DOM.
+[x]The next step is getting the visions added to the DOM.
 No problem, add an empty `<div>` or `<ul>` element to `index.html` and go ahead and add each syllabus title, along with an edit button.
 We'll give the button a `data-id` in case we want to implement edit functionality in the future.

 ```javascript
 /* src/index.js */